Max Hegele: Max Hegele and Otto Wagner

 Hegele's early designs show the influence that Otto Wagner, 32 years his senior, had on him as a secessionist architect.
-Wagner during his career developed an architectural language that inspired younger architects like Hegele and his aestethic experimentation provided many ideas to them; the geometric ornamentation is an example of how Wagner's concept was further developed by Hegele.
+Wagner during his career developed an architectural language that inspired younger architects like Hegele and his aesthetic experimentation provided many ideas to them; the geometric ornamentation is an example of how Wagner's concept was further developed by Hegele.
 Moreover, Wagner may have significantly contributed to Hegele's breakthrough as he was a member of the jury that selected his project for Vienna's Central Cemetery.

 It has also been argued that Hegele himself could have inspired Wagner, with his St. Charles Borromeo Church being a model for Wagner's St. Leopold Church (1903‒1907).
 Indeed, despite being built when the St. Leopold Church was already complete, the St. Charles Borromeo Church was based on a project that dated back to 1899.
 Furthermore, Wagner had examined Hegele's plans during the contest.
 An exhibition about Hegele, also exploring this possibility, was held at the Penzing District Museum in 2010.